Near Eastern Studies is the right concentration for you if:

 Once you have reviewed the requirements for earning a degree in NES and you’ve decided that you’d like to become a concentrator, please follow the following three simple steps:

 You are encouraged to declare early in the process so that you have ample time to schedule a virtual meeting with your NES academic adviser.
-The schedule for concentration declaration is March 24-April 11.
+The schedule for concentration declaration is March 28-April 15.
 For more details on the Registrar’s process, please follow the declaration instructions distributed by your residential college dean.

-Step 2: Make an appointment with Professor Eve Krakowski, Director of Undergraduate Studies, as soon as possible before course registration begins.
+Step 2: Make an appointment with the Director of Undergraduate Studies as soon as possible before course registration begins.

-Professor Krakowski ([email protected]) will be meeting with all concentrators to assist them in selecting their courses for Fall 2022.
+The DUS will meet with all concentrators to assist them in selecting their courses for Fall 2024.

 Step 3: Register on TigerHub for the courses approved by the Director of Undergraduate Studies.